Preet-Mann/Envelope/README.md

 - 2D Vertex Distribution (X vs Y in mm)
 - Momentum Magnitude Histogram (|p| in GeV)
 - Optional Gaussian/2D Gaussian fits with reduced χ² output

+# Using the generated HEPMC files in the npsim:
+-